Language revitalization: Europe

 In Europe, in the 19th and early 20th centuries, the use of both local and learned languages declined as the central governments of the different states imposed their vernacular language as the standard throughout education and official use (this was the case in the United Kingdom, France, Spain, Italy and Greece, and to some extent, in Germany and Austria-Hungary).

 In the last few decades, local nationalism and human rights movements have made a more multicultural policy standard in European states; sharp condemnation of the earlier practices of suppressing regional languages was expressed in the use of such terms as "linguicide".

 Basque

-In Francoist Spain, Basque language use was discouraged by the government's repressive policies.
+In Francoist Spain, use of the Basque language was discouraged by the government's repressive policies.
 In the Basque Country, "Francoist repression was not only political, but also linguistic and cultural."
 Franco's regime suppressed Basque from official discourse, education, and publishing, making it illegal to register newborn babies under Basque names, and even requiring tombstone engravings in Basque to be removed.
 In some provinces the public use of Basque was suppressed, with people fined for speaking it.
 Public use of Basque was frowned upon by supporters of the regime, often regarded as a sign of anti-Francoism or separatism in the late 1960s.

 Since 1968, Basque has been immersed in a revitalisation process, facing formidable obstacles.
 However, significant progress has been made in numerous areas.
 Six main factors have been identified to explain its relative success: